-These are formal awards granted upon completion of a vocational training program (e.g., Administrative Office Assistant) or for professional certification (e.g., Alternative Licensure Programs) requiring at least 16 but no more than 72 semester hours of credit and fulfilling the requirements for a Regents-approved program to satisfy job competency requirements.
+These are formal awards granted upon completion of a vocational training program (e.g., Administrative Office Assistant) or for professional certification (e.g., Alternative Licensure Programs) requiring at least 15 but no more than 59 semester hours of credit and fulfilling the requirements for a Regents-approved program to satisfy job competency requirements.
+In unusual and fully justified cases, the minimum and maximum credit hours may be adjusted.

 - IV.
 Diploma a document which reflects the successful completion of a Regentsapproved program. - V. Minors -Students pursuing a baccalaureate degree at NNMC shall have the option of pursuing a minor.
 This option is not available for associate degree students.
 A minor will have a minimum of 18 credits hours and a maximum of 24 credit hours.
-No more than 9 credit hours will be lower division classes and the rest will be upper division classes.

-VI.
-All programs must follow the general education requirements as defined by the General Education Committee.

-VIII.
-Academic Standards - minimum standards pertaining to the enrollment in any approved course.
+No more than 9 credit hours will be lower division classes and the rest will be upper division classes. - VI.
+All programs must follow the general education requirements as defined by the General Education Committee. - VIII.
+Academic Standards minimum standards pertaining to the enrollment in any approved course.
 These standards include setting co-requisite and pre-requisite courses which must be attained before a student may enroll in any given course and setting a minimum grade which must be achieved for the student to enroll in the next higher level course in a series.